saveourtool/diktat/info/guide/diktat-coding-convention.md

 If and only if the first parameter is on the same line as an opening parenthesis, all parameters can be horizontally aligned by the first parameter.
 Otherwise, there should be a line break after an opening parenthesis.

-Kotlin 1.4 introduced a trailing comma as an optional feature, so it is generally recommended to place all parameters on a separate line and append [trailing comma](https://kotlinlang.org/docs/reference/whatsnew14.html#trailing-comma).
+Kotlin 1.4 introduced a trailing comma as an optional feature, so it is generally recommended placing all parameters on a separate line and append [trailing comma](https://kotlinlang.org/docs/reference/whatsnew14.html#trailing-comma).
 It makes the resolving of merge conflicts easier.